RRZE-HPC/Ultimate-SpMV/README.md

 Notes:
 - This is a work in progress.
-Please email any problems or suggestions to dane.c.lacey@fau.de
+Please email any problems or suggestions to `dane.c.lacey at fau.de`
 - The -c and -s options are only relevant when the scs kernel is selected
 - Dependencies:
 	- mkl (used for validation of results)